hvpham-yorku/StockSage-AI/frontend/IMPLEMENTATION_PLAN.md

 ```

 ### Authentication Implementation Notes
-- Use Firebase Authentication SDK directly in the frontend
+- Use Firebase Authentication SDK directly in the frontend for user registration, login, and password reset
-- Leverage Firebase's built-in UI components or create custom UI
+- After successful registration, call backend to initialize user profile
 - Store authentication state in React Context
-- Send Firebase ID tokens to backend for verification
+- Send Firebase ID tokens to backend for verification with all API requests
-- Implement automatic token refresh
+- Implement automatic token refresh to maintain authentication state
 - Use Firebase's built-in methods for password reset and email verification
+- Frontend is responsible for token refresh management
+- After login/registration, initialize user data in the backend

 ## Day 2: Dashboard and Stock Search